andrew-edwards/csas-latex/README.md

 3.Tables that break across pages - may or may not be allowed to have the \longtable footer and subsequent header.
 Brittany is checking.

-4.No dotted lines in Tables.
+4.No dotted lines in Tables or (I think) vertical lines.

 5.No side-by-side figures with separate captions; i.e. must all be the same figure.
 See \twofigRHb in Redbanded.